kttn54/Habitude/README.md

 # Habitude - Habit Tracking App

 Habitude is a modern, simple, and efficient habit tracking app, developed with the latest Android development practices.
-This app enables users to track their habits, encouraging them to maintain productive routines and achieve their goals.
+This app enables users to track their habits, encouraging them to maintain productive routines to achieve their goals.

 ## Screenshots